dadhi/LempTest/README.md

 LeMP compile-time code-generation similar to T4 is supported starting from the [v2.8.1](https://github.com/qwertie/ecsharp/releases/tag/v2.8.1)

 LeMP solves the 3rd problem because its compile-time generation capabilities keep the code looking like C# with almost all valid C# syntax.
-And ta-ba-dam, tab=-ba-dam, ... it solves the 1st problem too via `compileAndRuntime {}` which makes code available for the compile-time tools and keeps the code in the result runtime binary.
+And ta-ba-dam, ta-ba-dam, ... it solves the 1st problem too via `compileAndRuntime {}` which makes code available for the compile-time tools and keeps the code in the result runtime binary.

 Other goodies are Extended CSharp features, macros and sugar.

 ### The build

-The solution is supposed to be build and tested in VSCode.
+The solution is supposed to be built and tested in VS Code.
+I did not yet tested it in Visual Studio.

 - Download LeMP zip, unzip it to some folder and add the folder path to Environment PATH variable.
 Open any terminal and check that "lemp.exe --help" returns something meaningful.
 - Add the folder `.nupkg` as a local MuGet package source: `dotnet nuget add source full\path\to\.nupkg --name Local`
 - Go to "LempDotnetTool" project folder and compile it via `dotnet build`.
 This will produce the LempDotnetTool package in `.nupkg` wrapping the "LeMP.exe".
 It is done to simplify installing the LeMP together with the CompileTimeDI package.
 - Go back to solution folder and built it with `dotnet build`
-- For `.ecs` and `.ecs.include` files you may turn On the CSharp syntax highlighting via "Change Language Mode" command (`Ctrl+K,M`)
+- For `.ecs` and `.ecs.include` files you may turn-on the CSharp syntax highlighting via "Change Language Mode" command (`Ctrl+K,M`)

 ### CompileTimeDI project